 Prices and conditions of payment

-The prices to be paid by the Customer to Alfen for the Products are in euro’s or in local currency based on the European Central Bank conversion rate with the euro per the date of the offer, exclusive of costs for transportation, Customizations, VAT and/or any other (import) charges.
+The prices to be paid by the Customer to Alfen for the Products are in euro’s or in local currency based on the European Central Bank conversion rate with the euro per the date of the offer, exclusive of costs for transportation, Customisations, VAT and/or any other (import) charges.

 Unless otherwise mentioned in the proposal, offer or order confirmation, payments have to be made according to the agreed payment conditions without setoff or any other form of deductions to the designated Alfen bank account within 14 days after the date of invoice (the ‘Due Date’).
 Payments are deemed to have been made at the time at which it is received on the Alfen bank account.